deniscerri/ytdlnis/README.md

 [![community](https://img.shields.io/badge/Telegram-YTDLnis-blue?style=flat-square&logo=telegram)](https://t.me/ytdlnis)
 [![community](https://img.shields.io/badge/Telegram-Updates-red?style=flat-square&logo=telegram)](https://t.me/ytdlnisupdates)

 ### Only the links above are the only trusted sources of YTDLnis.
 Everything else is not related to me.
-YTDLnis doesn't have a personal website.

 </div>

 ## 💡 Features:

-- download audio/video files from more than <a href="https://github.com/yt-dlp/yt-dlp/blob/master/supportedsites.md">1000 websites</a>
+- Download audio/video files from more than <a href="https://github.com/yt-dlp/yt-dlp/blob/master/supportedsites.md">1000 websites</a>
-- process playlists
+- Process playlists
-	- edit every playlist item separately just like in a normal download item.
+	- Edit every playlist item separately just like in a normal download item
-	- select a common format for all items and/or select multiple audio formats in case you are downloading them as a video
+	- Select a common format for all items and/or select multiple audio formats in case you are downloading them as a video
-	- select a download path for all items
+	- Select a download path for all items
-	- select a filename template for all items
+	- Select a filename template for all items
-	- batch update download type to audio/video/custom command in one click
+	- Batch update download type to audio/video/custom command in one click
-- queue downloads and schedule them by date and time
+- Queue downloads and schedule them by date and time
-	- you can also schedule multiple items at the same time
+	- You can also schedule multiple items at the same time
-- download multiple items at the same time
+- Download multiple items at the same time
-- use custom commands and templates or go full yt-dlp mode with a built in terminal
+- Use custom commands and templates or use yt-dlp with the built-in terminal
-	- you can backup and restore templates, so you can share with your buddies
+	- You can backup and restore templates so you can share them with your buddies
-- COOKIES support.
+- Supports cookies.
 Log in with your accounts and download private/unavailable videos, unlock premium formats etc.
-- cut videos based on timestamps and video chapters (This yt-dlp feature is experimental on the original project)
+- Cut videos based on timestamps and video chapters (experimental yt-dlp feature)
-	- you can make unlimited cuts
+	- You can make unlimited cuts
-- remove sponsorblock elements from the item
+- Remove SponsorBlock elements from downloaded items
-	- embed them as a chapters in your video
+	- Embed them as a chapters in your video
-- embed subtitles/metadata/chapters etc
+- Embed subtitles/metadata/chapters etc
-- modify metadata such as title and author
+- Modify metadata such as title and author
-- split item into separate files depending on its chapters
+- Split item into separate files depending on its chapters
-- select different download formats
+- Select different download formats
-- bottom card right from the share menu, no need to open the app
+- Bottom card right from the share menu, no need to open the app
-	- you can create a txt file and fill it with links/playlists/search queries separate by a new line and the app will process them
+	- You can create a txt file and fill it with links/playlists/search queries separate by a new line and the app will process them
-- search or insert a link from the app
+- Search or insert a link from the app
-	- you can stack searches so you can process them at the same time
+	- You can stack searches so you can process them at the same time
-- log downloads in case of problems
+- Log downloads in case of problems
-- re-download cancelled or failed downloads
+- Re-download cancelled or failed downloads
-	- you can use gestures to swipe left to redownload and right to delete
+	- You can use gestures to swipe left to redownload and right to delete
-	- you can long click the redownload button in the details sheet to show the download card for more functionality
+	- You can long click the redownload button in the details sheet to show the download card for more functionality
-- incognito mode when you don't want to save a download history or logs
+- Incognito mode when you don't want to save a download history or logs
-- quick download mode
+- Quick download mode
-	- download immediately without having to wait for data to process.
+	- Download immediately without having to wait for data to process.
 Turn off the bottom card and it will instantly start
-- open / share downloaded files right from the finished notification
+- Open / share downloaded files right from the finished notification
-- most yt-dlp features are implemented, suggestions are welcome
+- Most yt-dlp features are implemented, suggestions are welcome
 - Material You interface
 - Theming options
-- Backup and restore features.
-(Almost everything can be backed up)
+- Backup and restore features
-- MVVM Architecture w/ WorkManager
+- MVVM architecture with WorkManager

 ## 📲 Screenshots